Asuman Lubowa

 Asuman Lubowa is a Ugandan football coach and administrator.
-Throughout his career, Lubowa has served in various capacities, including as a coach, technical director.
+He has also worked as a technical director.

 Early career and playing days

 Lubowa's football career began as a player for Ugandan clubs such as Express FC, SC Villa, and KCCA FC.

 Coaching career

 Lubowa achieved recognition as the head coach of the Uganda Cranes, the national football team, where he led the team to a notable victory in the 1996 CECAFA Cup in Sudan.
 Before this achievement, he coached the Uganda U-23 (Kobs) team, steering them to the 1995 CECAFA Cup final.